Moving to France from the UK in 2026 – A Comprehensive Guide

 For UK expats, the post-Brexit landscape means careful fiscal planning and early financing checks are essential.
 French mortgage terms and eligibility can differ from UK norms, so expert advice is recommended before making offers.

-The good news I that prices remail low in many areas when compared to the UK.
+The good news is that prices remain low in many areas when compared to the UK.
 It is common to find larger homes sitting on sizeable plots for well under what you would pay at home, particularly if you are a dab hand at renovating.

 The best way to get a feel for the market in your chosen area is via popular online portals such as French-Property.com and Rightmove.